Kitty Kollar in the Media and at Conferences

 This page will keep you up to date on Kitty Kollar® in the news, at conferences and conventions, and any place else Kitty Kollar makes an appearance.

-Kitty Kollar is proud to be attending two important upcoming veterinary conferences.
-From September 22 -27 we will be in Atlanta at the Exoticon Conference.
+Kitty Kollar attended two important veterinary conferences.
+From September 22 -27, 2018 we will be in Atlanta at the Exoticon Conference.
 This conference hosts veterinarians who work with small animals such as ferrets, rabbits, and guinea pigs, reptiles, and avian species.
 We have placed kollars on geese, a raptor, a penguin and a parrot and look forward to helping the owners of all these species when e-tubes are called for.

-Beginning on September 28 th through the 30 th , we will have a Kitty Kollar Booth at the American
+Then on September 28-30, 2017 we will have a Kitty Kollar Booth at the American

 Association of Feline Practitioners conference in Charlotte, NC.
 It is our first booth and we are very